oroinc/documentation/crm/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 -  Press **Connect.**

 .. image:: ../../img/mc_email_campaign/o_select_mc_subscribers_list2.jpg
-   :alt: "Connect to mailchimp" form
+   :alt: Map contents of an OroCRM marketing list to use a segment of the subscribers' list in MailChimp

 Once you are connected, you will also notice a MailChimp button appear at the top with the following actions in the dropdown: